Stock events for Prairie Operating Co. (PROP)

 Overview of Prairie Operating Co.’s business

-Prairie Operating Co. is an independent energy company focused on the acquisition, development, and production of crude oil, natural gas, and natural gas liquids in the United States.
-The company operates within the Energy sector, emphasizing sustainable development, responsible investment, and safe operations.
-Prairie Operating Co. has grown through organic development and strategic acquisitions.
+Prairie Operating Co. is an independent energy company based in Houston, Texas, focused on the acquisition, development, and production of crude oil, natural gas, and NGLs in the United States.
+The company operates within the Energy sector, specifically in the Oil & Gas Exploration & Production industry.

 PROP’s Geographic footprint